jittania/reference-sheets/git.md

     - If the code is broken, restart this process and make commits that will fix the problem
 10. Send all of your commits to `origin` with `git push`
 11. Review your work with `git status` and `git log`

-## **Git Workflow - Group Project**

-*From Merge Conflict Carnival activity*

-Once everyone in your group has completed the baseline setup instructions above you're ready to start building the recipe together.

-Because each member of your group now has a different version of the recipe file in their local repository, building the complete recipe by merging those versions together will result in merge conflicts.
-To handle those merge conflicts sensibly your group should use the following process to construct the final recipe file:

-1. Pull with `git pull origin <branch pulling FROM>`
-2. Each person on a team will create a branch with `git checkout -b BRANCH-NAME`
-3. Each team member will push their changes up to github with `git push origin BRANCH-NAME`.
-4. Each team member will open a **pull request** trying to merge their branch on github into `master`.  **Be very careful to make the PR against your forked repository and NOT AdaGold.**
-    - To make the PR against your team members forked respository and not AdaGold, we will need to change the base repository
-    - If there is a report of a merge conflict you will need to:
-       - Pull the current state of a remote branch into **their feature branch** with `git pull origin <branch pulling FROM>`
-       - in VS code select **accept both changes**
-       - Resolve the merge conflicts by rearranging the recipe and commit the result
-       - Push the result up to github with `git push origin BRANCH-NAME`
-       - Then attempt to merge their pull request.
-If new changes have happened on master they may have to repeat step 1 above.
-5. Merge changes simultaneously, kind of like the _ad-hoc_ strategy.
-    - **Remember**: Whoever on your team is merging their changes into master must successfully finish that process (including fixing any merge conflicts!) before the next person can begin.
-Help them with resolving the conflicts.
-    - Work with your fellow team members to resolve any merge conflicts.
-6. Once everyone's changes have been merged together, the group as a whole should review it for completeness.
-    - Make sure that none of the lines from $$your individual scrap are missing from the final result.
-    - If there are any fixes needed, pick one person in the group to make the necessary changes and commit them.

 ## **Moar Git Commands**